PLUMB LIBRARY RULES

 We try our best to keep the rules simple:

-- Here are the loan periods for library material: Books, Audio Books, Kits, Magazines = 2 weeks; DVDs, Music CDs, and video games = 1 week; Museum Passes = 1 day.
+- Here are the loan periods for library material: Books, Audio Books, Kits, Magazines = 2 weeks; DVDs, Music CDs, and video games = 1 week; Equipment (wifi hotspots, MOBY kits, telescope, etc.) + 1 week, no renewals; Museum Passes = 1 day.

 - All library material may be checked out on any library card, regardless of the age of the cardholder with the exception of museum passes which may only be checked out on an adult’s library card.

-- Patrons may renew most material except museum passes.
-You may renew in person or by phone during library hours, or via our online catalog, Enterprise, at www.sailsinc.org.
+- Items, except for equipment and museum passes, will be automatically renewed twice, unless there are Holds on the item, or you have fines over $10.
+If you are receiving emails or text messages from SAILS, you will be alerted when your item has been renewed.
+You may still renew in person or by phone during library hours, or via our online catalog, Enterprise, at www.sailsinc.org.
 You should have your card with you when you renew items.
-Those with personal devices can download Bookmyne, a free app, which will allow you to check your account, renew items, or place holds.
+Those with personal devices can download the SAILS app, a free app, which will allow you to check your account, renew items, place holds, or pay fines with debit or credit card.

 - Reference and historical material are available for use in the library only.